abhijitju06/JUMPsilactmt-Version-1.0.0/README.md

 </div>

 ## Installation <br>
 Installation of the script is not required.
-Download all the files/folders to any working directory (e.g., /home/usr/JUMPt) as shown in Figure 1.
+Download all the files/folders to any working directory (e.g., /home/usr/).